How to Deal With Diabetes Stigma

 • Know your critics.
 Once armed with information, you can attempt to understand the perceptions of those that contribute to the stigma.
 List popular myths or misconceptions people have about type 2 diabetes and consider responses now, rather than being caught off guard in the moment.
 The uneducated may believe that you can’t eat any sugar, or that being overweight and unhealthy causes diabetes, or that diabetes can be cured with diet and exercise.
 You can refute their claims and educate their ignorance once you are prepared.

-You May Also Like:Tips for Living With a Diabetic
+You May Also Like:Tips for Coping With Diabetes Over Time

 Related Search Topics (Ads):